 - Display a professional example to local community members, volunteers and colleagues.

 - Follow instructions as delivered by project managers when on site.

 - Ensure the project house is kept clean and tidy, assisting with daily chores on a rota basis.

-- Adherence to all safety measures, protocols, procedures and budgets as directed by the Project Manager/Leader.
+- Adherence to all safety measures, protocols, procedures and budgets as directed by MRS and Fuze Ecoteer.

-If that’s not enough to convince you, check out this video of the project from a few years back that was made by our volunteer coordinators themselves.
-While a few things have changed it’ll give you a pretty good idea about what you’ll be getting up to.
+If that’s not enough to convince you, check out this video of the project.
+It’ll give you a pretty good idea about the project.